Amenokori/kana-quiz/README.md

   - Choose your quiz length (25, 50, 75, or 100 questions).
   - A timed mode to answer questions in a set amount of time.
   - Get instant feedback on your answers.
-  - Switch between dark and light themes.
+  - Works on any device, switch between dark and light themes.
-  - Works on any device, so you can practice anywhere.

 ## 🚀 Getting Started